Touches Of God

 Touches of home

-The author from left, happy to be home
+The author, second from left, happy to be home

 Waiting for my flight to Cebu, I heard some passengers speaking in my own language, Cebuano, which was music to my ears!
 Although in Vilvoorde Carmel we Filipina Sisters spoke from time to time in our own language, it was usually mixed with English and Dutch, out of politeness to our Belgian Sisters.
 The Cebuano-speakers at once included me in their conversation and asked if I had spare religious articles to give them, especially rosaries.
 I had only a couple of ring rosaries and a keychain with Our Lady of Mt Carmel’s image on it, plus some leaflets.
 They were so delighted and grateful.
 Children of a family coming from the Middle East gave me the mano po.

 It was nearly take-off time and the seat next to me was unoccupied and I was about to say, ‘Thank God.’
 But then a young woman in her twenties, gasping for breath from running, arrived and sat next to me.
 She was obviously sad and disturbed.
 She told me about her plight and that of her fellow domestic workers in Shanghai and their eventual escape from the authorities.
 I just listened and assured her of my prayers.
 It was heart-rending to see her family photo with three beautiful children and a husband waiting for her.
 They had no idea what she had been through.
 Before we parted, I handed her a little amount.
 At first she hesitated but later accepted and was very grateful.
 She said that she’d share it with her companions whom she’d meet the following day in Manila to plan their next move.
 She was a Mormon but I saw her as a sister in need, equally dear to Jesus’ heart.